 - Doctor as Teacher – empowerment is a critical step in the healing process.
 Naturopathic physicians spend significant time teaching her patients about the disease process, what to expect, and encourage self-responsibility for health.

 - The Healing Power of Nature – Naturopathic doctors recognize the self-healing ability of the body.
 The primary role of the doctor is to uncover and eliminate obstacles to cure, and to facilitate the recovery process.

 - Prevention – early detection and prevention of diseases is key to long-term wellness.
 Naturopathic doctors assess risk factors and genetic susceptibility and make early interventions to halt the disease process.
 Physicians also strive to create a healthy world where all of humanity may flourish.

 At Montana Whole Health we use the following modalities (tools) to accomplish our goal of optimal health:

-- Supplementation – In addition to the above mentioned therapies, Dr Krumbeck may also recommend high-quality vitamins, minerals, amino acids or other supplements to enhance the body’s own ability to heal.
+- Supplementation – In addition to the above mentioned therapies, Montana Whole Health physicians may also recommend high-quality vitamins, minerals, amino acids or other supplements to enhance the body’s own ability to heal.
 She uses only medical-grade supplements that are designed to be potent and are manufactured under stringent guidelines.
 She finds over-the-counter products, which are not regulated by the FDA, to be inconsistent at best, and at worst may contain harmful levels of fillers and by-products.
 “The safety of my patients is my first priority – I promise to give my patients the best of the best for their own peace of mind.”